 - Clean and cut the tomatoes.

-- Clean and cut the chinese cabbage to approximately 1 inches width.
+- Clean and cut the Chinese cabbage to approximately 1 inch in width.

-- Clean and cut the coriander to 1 inches in length.
+- Clean and cut the coriander to 1 inch in length.

 - Clean and cut the spring onion into strips.